schnef/pm/README.md

 Since this implementation lacks the option to have more than one Policy Class, the unit test is not equivalent to the example.
-The example does however makes it clear what the authors intend the multiple PCs to be used like.
+The example does however make it clear what the authors intend the multiple PCs to be used like.

 NB: as the unit test code shows, the application implements only the